 John Robert Marlow

-Author, editor, and screenwriter specializing in manuscript critique, developmental editing, line editing, ghostwriting, screenplay adaptations, and independent publishing support.
+Author, editor, and screenwriter specializing in developmental editing, line editing, ghostwriting, screenplay adaptations, pitch writing, and independent publishing support.

 John Robert Marlow is a traditionally-published (and soon to be indie-published) novelist and nonfiction book author, and an Academy-honored screenwriter.
 He has over 20 years’ experience as a freelance journalist, and more than 15 years’ experience as a book editor and researcher.